sans11-kumar/SummarizeMe/README.md

 4. Watch the progress bar as content is extracted and processed
 5. The summary will appear in the extension popup
 6. Use the chat interface below the summary to ask follow-up questions about the content

+## Model Selection

+The extension uses a flexible approach to model selection:

+1. **User-defined models**: All LLM providers allow you to select specific models in settings
+2. **Dynamic retrieval**: The extension dynamically retrieves your model preference at runtime
+3. **Fallback models**: If no model is specified, sensible defaults are used as fallbacks
+4. **Model-specific optimization**: Content length is automatically optimized for each model

 ## Security Features